Blaizzy/mlx-embeddings/docs/Common-Issues.md

 ## Unintentional dual Homebrew installations

 When using tools such as Apple's _Migration Assistant_ (MA), it's possible to have two Homebrew installations unintentionally.
-This most commonly results in MA copying `/usr/local` and `/Applications` from an Intel-based Mac to these same paths on an AS-based Mac.
+This most commonly results in MA copying `/usr/local` and `/Applications` from an Intel-based Mac to these same paths on an Apple Silicon-based Mac.
-This is problematic because `/Applications` may contain x86_64-only apps, especially common terminal emulators such as iTerm2.
+This is problematic because `/Applications` may contain x86_64-only apps.
 Using an x86_64 terminal emulator will cause the shell to use the `/usr/local` installation of Homebrew instead of a new installation in `/opt/homebrew`, which is the correct path for an arm64 Homebrew installation on macOS.

-Continuing with this setup will cause problems eventually, so it's best to migrate your Homebrew installation.
+Continuing with this setup may eventually cause problems, so it's best to migrate your Homebrew installation.
-Or, really, reinstall it.
 Follow these steps to do this.

 1. Run `arch -x86_64 /usr/local/bin/brew bundle dump --global` to dump your current installed formulae list to `~/.Brewfile`.
 1. Review the contents of `~/.Brewfile` to remove things you no longer want to have installed.
 1. Verify that your terminal emulator is running in arm64 mode by checking that the output of `arch` is `arm64`.
    * If it is not, use a different terminal emulator, such as Apple's Terminal.app, that will run in `arm64` mode.
-1. [Reinstall Homebrew](https://brew.sh/) under the correct prefix (`/opt/homebrew`),
-   which will happen by default when the terminal is running in arm64 mode.
+1. Reinstall Homebrew under the correct prefix (`/opt/homebrew`), which will happen by default when the terminal is running in arm64 mode.

    * **Follow the _Next Steps_ instructions** listed at the end of the installation process;